CloudNationHQ/well-architected-modules/pages/mydoc/mydoc_cn_contributing_module_contributing.md

 Implement agreed upon action/resolution/closure

 Please note for module specific issues, these should be logged in the module’s source repository

+## Terraform Contribution Guide

+Before submitting a new module proposal for Terraform, please review the FAQ section on “CARML/TFWAM to WAM Evolution Details”

+While this page describes and summarizes important aspects of contributing to WAM, it only references some of the shared and language specific requirements.

+Therefore, this contribution guide MUST be used in conjunction with the Shared Specification and the Terraform specific specifications.
+ALL WAM modules (Resource and Pattern modules) MUST meet the respective requirements described in these specifications!

+This section lists WAM’s Terraform-specific contribution guidance.

+Prerequisites
+Composition
+Terraform contribution flow

 {% include links.html %}